kalvinparker/My_Home_Network/Reverse-Proxy.md

 ---

+## Part 7: The Direct Route - Web GUI Isolation

+Only accept connections from the selected interfaces.

+1. Go to **System -> Settings -> Administration**.
+2. Set **Listen Interfaces** to LAN only.
+This prevents conflicts and is a best practice.

-## Part 6: Systematic Verification
+## Part 8: Systematic Verification

 1.  **Check Public DNS:** Use `dnschecker.org` to confirm your domain points to your public IP.
 2.  **Check Public Port:** Use `canyouseeme.org` to confirm port `8443` is open.